 One thing to keep in mind, is the amount of financial aid students need and their academic schedule determines the hours of work students receive.
 If grades start slipping, a student’s work hours might be cut back, resulting in fewer dollars they can put toward their college tuition.

 While federal work-study programs are awarded through federal financial aid, Work College programs are institution-run.
 Work Colleges are four-year colleges that require all students to work on a part-time basis to gain real-world experience that applies to their studies and career goals.

 The college sets up students with employment opportunities, and they do not base eligibility off students’ financial needs.
 Because let’s face it, college is expensive for almost everybody!

 Students’ work hours are built around their class schedules with employment geared to complement their academics.
 At a Work College, students gain practical skills that will provide them the experience necessary to smoothly transition to professional employment post-graduation.

-It’s important to remember that while work-study programs are optional for students who qualify, Work Colleges, like Silver Lake College, require all their students to participate.
-Silver Lake College’s program is called SLC Works and gives students tuition credits and bi-weekly stipends in exchange for 8-15 hours of work per week.
+It’s important to remember that while work-study programs are optional for students who qualify, Work Colleges, like Silver Lake College's, require all residential students to participate.
+Silver Lake College’s program is called SLC Works and gives students tuition credits and bi-weekly stipends in exchange for 10 hours of work per week.
 Freshmen and sophomores work in positions that help them develop liberal arts skills like communication and critical thinking.
 Juniors and seniors move up into supervisory roles on and off-campus so that they can develop leadership and management skills – just the kind of experience employers are looking for in new hires.